 Ackee and codfish, or ackee and saltfish as it is more popularly known, is Jamaica’s national dish.
 It is made with the ackee fruit, which was imported to this region from Ghana in Africa by slaves in this territory.
 Now the fruit grows in abundance in Jamaica, and has become an island staple served side by side with stewed salted codfish sautéed with vegetables and other herbs and spices.
 The trick to making this dish is knowing when the ackee fruit is ripe.
 You’ll know when it’s ripe because that’s when the ackee pod typically bursts open, revealing a yellow fruit inside.
 The yellow part is the part you eat, and ackee can resemble scrambled eggs when cooked.

-Jerk meals are incredibly popular in Jamaica and beyond, but they originated in Jamaica.
+Jerk meals are incredibly popular, but they originated in Jamaica and are one of Jamaica's most famous foods.
 There is a special method for cooking meats that result in this flavor, and a particular homemade sauce that is used in most instances for the incredible, spicy taste.
 To make jerk chicken, you’ll need to marinate the chicken with jerk spices, which usually include ginger, garlic, cloves, cinnamon, scotch bonnet pepper and pimento.
 Ingredients are also sometimes placed onto the meat with the dry rub method.
 After the meat is given sufficient time to soak in the flavor, it is slow cooked on an open grill, often over hot coals.
 You can have jerk meals at some of the poshest restaurants in Jamaica, and also on the street side.
 Don’t be apprehensive if you see jerk chicken being grilled in a metal drum at the roadside – often this is the tastiest variety.
 Jerk chicken tastes great on its own, but even better with bread or festival on the side.

 Jamaican food is the introduction for a lot of people to oxtail, which is literally the tail of cattle.
 Like with most other stew dishes, the oxtail is first seasoned with herbs and spices, fried, and then slow cooked.
 This process can take a couple hours, on a low heat, or in a pressure cooker.
 Served with rice and peas this is one of the heartiest and most delicious meals you will have in Jamaica.
 You’ll find oxtail being offered at most local Jamaican restaurants, but read the reviews before settling to ensure you get a good introduction.